 - General discussion and voting on the proposal in a plenary session—which

 is unlikely to take place before May 10 due to the current agenda of the parliamentwill take place on May 19

-- Assuming the proposal is approved, there will be a detailed (article by article) discussion in the economy and housing committee where the political parties can propose specific amendments
+- Assuming the proposal is approved, there will a longer process including public hearings with interested parties and detailed (article by article) discussion in the economy and housing committee where the political parties can propose specific amendments